Building a Sustainable Fitness Routine for Everyday Life

 2. Useful Advice for Staying Consistent

-The first step to making exercise a regular habit is to include it on your daily schedule.
-Find a certain time of day that works best for you, such as early in the morning, during your lunch break, or directly after work.
-Try to work out at the same time every day since consistency is important.
+The first step to making exercise a consistent habit is to schedule it into your daily routine.
+Choose a time of day that works best for you—whether early in the morning, during your lunch break, or right after work—and try to exercise at the same time each day, since consistency is key.
+For example, morning workouts like brisk walking or yoga can boost energy and set a positive tone for the day.

 How to Incorporate a Fitness Routine into Your Busy Life